pariniim/DDD-2025-Group2/README.md

 ```

 ### What topic does the project address?
-We chose to explore the perception of aliens by focusing on comments about videos on TikTok related to extraterrestrials.
+We investigated how aliens are perceived across comments to some videos published on TikTok.

 ### What data have you considered?
 * Comments on TikTok videos related to aliens published between September 15, 2020 and November 21, 2025.